Breastfeeding can reduce the risk of developing breast cancer.

 Mammography does compress the breasts and can sometimes cause slight discomfort for a very brief period of time.
 Patients who are sensitive should schedule their mammograms a week after their menstrual cycle so that the breasts are less tender.
 Your doctor may say it is fine to take acetaminophen an hour before the x-ray is […]

-Women who began their menstrual cycles before age 12, have no biological children, or had their first child at 30 or older, or began menopause after 55 are at a higher risk.
+Women who began their menstrual cycles before age 12, or have no biological children, or had their first child at 30 or older, or began menopause after 55 are at a higher risk.
 This means that research has proven that the number of menstrual cycles a woman has over time influences risk.
+For women with […]

 You should have a physical every year which should include a clinical breast exam and pelvic exam.
-If any unusual symptoms or changes in your breasts occur before your scheduled visit, do not hesitate to see the doctor immediately.
+If any unusual symptoms or changes in your breasts occur before your scheduled visit, do not hesitate to contact your doctor.
+Your doctor might advise that you watch to see if the abnormality persists through your next menstrual […]

 In 2012, some research studies have shown that factors such as traumatic events and losses can alter immune system functions, and when immune functions are altered cancer cells may have an opportunity to get themselves established within one’s body.
 What has been shown is that it is not the fact that a major life crisis […]